Majestic Fanfare: Other ABC News themes

 In 1985, when ABC's evening news bulletin was replaced by The National, Majestic Fanfare was replaced by Alan Hawkshaw's Best Endeavours, then also used by Britain's Channel 4 News bulletins.

 In 1985, when ABC News was relaunched, Majestic Fanfare did not return.
 Since then, two Australian-composed tunes have been used.
 The first titled ABC News theme was written in 1985 by Sydney composers Tony Ansell and Peter Wall.
 It was used for 19 years.
 The original version of the current ABC News theme, composed by Martin Armiger and introduced on Australia Day 2005, incorporates some prominent elements of the original Majestic Fanfare.
 A revised version of the theme was introduced in 2010, and another in 2017.
 The latest version, a remastered version of the Ansell and Wall theme, debuted in 2024.

 In 1991, Paul McKercher and John Jacobs, audio engineers at the ABC-owned Triple J radio station, composed a remix of the original 1943 recording, using elements from NWA's "Fuck tha Police" and Prince's "Gett Off", which has been used to introduce the station's news bulletins since.

 In 2010, Australian / English Drum and Bass act Pendulum released a remix of the 1985 theme which charted at #11 on the Triple J Hottest 100 for 2010.
 They play their version live exclusively in Australia, and have stated it's one of their favorites to play live.

+The ABC TV News theme, written by Peter Wall and Tony Ansell, was used 1986–2005.
+Then, in 2024, it was remixed and returned to use in daily television news bulletins.